-For example, a series of marches, arrests, and meetings with dignitaries, even deaths, and King’s “Letter From A Selma, Alabama Jail”, which appeared in The New York Times, enacted the Voting Rights Act of 1965.
+For example, a series of marches, arrests and meetings with dignitaries, even deaths and Dr. King’s “Letter From A Selma, Alabama Jail”, which appeared in The New York Times, enacted the Voting Rights Act of 1965.
 Throughout this entire ordeal, there was transparency, accountability, and follow through, all pillars of social activism.
-As Black Americans entered the Post-Blackness era coined during the 1990s by Thelma Golden, director of the Studio Museum of Harlem and Artist Glenn Ligon, the definitions around blackness changed.
+As Black Americans entered the Post-Blackness era coined during the 1990s by Thelma Golden, director of the Studio Museum of Harlem and artist Glenn Ligon, the definitions around Blackness changed.

 Social media is built around human experiences.
-Platforms such as Twitter, Instagram, Facebook, and Periscope make those experiences, positive or negative, public, scaling its shareability.
-In the 60s, if an activist wanted to get the word out, they used a switchboard.
-Today’s activists tweet, Vine, stream, or post.
-Social activism in the digital age is diffusive, but still mobilized.
-In fact, social media has been on the forefront of many movements that have propelled change.
+Platforms such as Twitter, Instagram, Facebook and Periscope make those experiences, positive or negative, public, scaling its shareability.
+In the 60s, if actiists wanted to get the word out, they used a switchboard.
+Today’s activists tweet, Vine, stream or post.
+Social activism in the digital age is diffusive but still mobilized.
+In fact, social media has been at the forefront of many movements that have propelled change.

 The social sphere exploded with outrage and put juror B37’s book deal to a halt when the juror spoke out in support of George Zimmerman on CNN.
 The key message here was that although Zimmerman was found not guilty of all the charges, it is morally reprehensible to profit from a Black teenager’s death.

 Black Twitter is equally no chill and socially proactive.
-In response to Trayvon Martin, Michael Brown, Eric Garner, Sandra Bland, and other fatal police shootings of Black bodies, Black Twitter has helped to bring Black Lives Matter to the global scene, which enforces transparency in how justice is dueled out for Black Americans.
+In response to Trayvon Martin, Michael Brown, Eric Garner, Sandra Bland and other victims of fatal police shootings of Black bodies, Black Twitter has helped bring Black Lives Matter to the global scene, which enforces transparency in how justice is dueled out for Black Americans.
 In each of these instances, social activism carried value-creating actions that led to change.
-Cashing in, rather through attention and/or money on being unapologetically black is a symptom of social theater.
+Cashing in, rather through attention and/or money on being unapologetically, Black is a symptom of social theater.

 Social theater is the press conference about racial injustices without the policy follow-up.
 It’s aimlessly tagging posts with the hashtag #BlackLivesMatter to show “you’re down with the movement” without understanding how All Lives Matter discredits Black Lives Matter.
 Social theater is exclusively an engagement play, while social activism changes the game by which we all play or that some fall victim to.